-4.2 Overview of Analysis Codes
+4.2.
+Overview of analysis codes

-Our own investigation of memorabilia centered on three key points.
+Our own investigation of memorabilia centered on three key points:

-- 1. Types of Memorabilia: What items are kept and collected?
+- 1. Types of memorabilia What items are kept and collected?
 What size are they?
 How easily can they be moved? - 2.
-Location: Where were items located throughout the home?
+Location Where were items located throughout the home?
 How easily could they be accessed?
-How noticeable are they to guests? - 3.
-Memory Association: What memories are associated with items?
-Are memories associated with both the items as well as particular photo sets?
+How notice-able are they to guests? - 3.
+Memory association What memories are associated with items?
+Are memories associated with both the items as well as particular photo-sets?
 How easily could the physical items be linked with photo collections?

-We used the same coding method as we did for coding family photo routines - an overview of codes is shown in Table 3.
-Again, we do not list all codes (see Nunes 2008 for that) and instead highlight several that could act as a basis for future investigations.
+We used the same coding method as we did for coding family photo routines - an overview of codes is shown in

+Table 3.
+Again, we do not list all codes (see Nunes, 2008 for that) and instead highlight several that could act as a basis for future investigations.
 The five most prominent themes from our data are shown in the table are briefly described below.

-- Memorabilia types (Table 3a) refer to descriptions about what kinds of memorabilia family members collect.
-This often included collectibles that were purchased as a memento of a trip or event, wearable and consumable items purchased on a trip for the practical purpose of being worn or consumed, items representing personal accomplishments such as trophies or medals, and trip output items that are not deliberately purchased as a memento, but acquired in carrying out a trip (e.g., maps and pamphlets). - Reasons for collecting/not collecting (Table 3b) refers to descriptions of why memorabilia are collected.
+- Memorabilia types (Table 3a) refer to descriptions about what kinds of memorabilia family members collect, ranging from items deliberately intended to act as a memento, such as collectibles, to others not originally intended to provoke memories, such as personal accomplishment items or trip output. (e.g., maps and pamphlets). - Reasons for collecting/not collecting (Table 3b) refers to descriptions of why memorabilia are collected.
 Example reasons include to serve as a souvenir from a trip or event, or to act as a reminder of one's heritage.
 If participants did not collect memorabilia, this category includes descriptions of why they were not collected, such as to avoid clutter from storing them. - Storage locations (Table 3c) refer to the physical location where memorabilia are kept.
-Descriptions typically included high-level areas of the home (i.e. rooms), and lower level containers or places that memorabilia are stored (e.g., on shelves or hung on walls). - Reasons for locations (Table 3d) refer to descriptions of participant's rationale for keeping memorabilia in a particular location.
-This typically included reasons such as placing the item where it could be seen on display or act as a conversation piece, or placing items where there is adequate space to store them and the items do not cause a cluttered appearance. - Associated memories (Table 3e) refer to participants' descriptions of the memories that each memorabilia item evoked.
-Descriptions typically included direct experiences where the item evoked a memory of a specific place or event, or indirect experiences, such as to serve as a reminder of one's heritage or as a reminder of the person that gave them the item (if it was a gift).
+Descriptions typically included high-level areas of the home (i.e., rooms), and lower level containers or places that memorabilia are stored (e.g., shelves, walls). - Reasons for locations (Table 3d) refer to descriptions of participant's rationale for keeping memorabilia in a